aniketkumar101/ChromaTest/README.md

 To view the ChromaTest website locally on your machine:

-Clone this repository by running `git clone https://github.com/razzivofficial/ChromaTest`
+Clone this repository by running `https://github.com/aniketkumar101/ChromaTest.git`

-Then run on eclipse server

 ## Tools